globulus/swift-paging/README.md

   * You can trigger requests using methods - `refresh`, `prepend` and `append`.
   * Keeps track of request order, and makes sure that refresh updates all the data, while prepend and append add the data to beginning and end, respectively.
   * It publishes a `PaginationManagerOutput`which contains the full pagination state.
 You can implement your own `PaginationManagerOutput` or use the `DefaultPaginationManagerOutput` implementation.
+  * Makes sure all pagination is done on a background thread, while the state is published on `DispatchQueue.main`.

 ## Implementing a PagingSource